Tentative Evaluation (Fast Plan)

 You can access your AAR through MyUMUC.

-- In the left navigation under My Menu select Student Center.
+- In the left navigation under Degree Planning select Academic Advisement Report.

 Documents Required for an Official Evaluation

 To obtain your official evaluation/academic advising report (AAR), you need to submit official transcripts from all colleges and universities you previously attended, including other institutions of the University System of Maryland, whether or not transfer credit is requested or granted.
-Once all documentation is received, you will be notified by e-mail that your AAR has been completed and can be viewed in MyUMUC by selecting Academic Requirements.
+Once all documentation is received, you will be notified by e-mail that your AAR has been completed and can be viewed in MyUMUC for Students.

 Documents required for an official evaluation include